JeremyPittard/one-page-template/README.md

 [ ] separate data into it's own files to clean up the markup
 [ ] on scroll animations
 [ ] build the hybrid charkra/next link
 [ ] create a better blank theme and apply through template for ease later
+[x] Hover styles in header/footer to match
+[ ] sort out colours/hover styles in CTA near footer
+[ ] better dummy content
+[ ] separate typings/interfaces to .d.ts files